solipsse/Wiki1/content/1/math/writing.md

 **ZF Set theory**

 Extensionality
-: Two sets are equal iff they have same element
+: Two sets are equal iff they have same element.
 : $\forall A\forall B (\forall x (x\in A \iff x \in B)\implies A=B)$
 : The converse, $\forall A \forall B (A=B \implies \forall x (x\in A \iff x \in B))$